-How Do You Build a Dumbwaiter Material Lift?
+How Do You Build a Material Lift?

 Material lifts use cables or hydraulics to move materials vertically from one level to another.
 Composed of a platform with panels, often referred to as the “car”, “cab” or “carriage,” that holds and lifts the materials.
 This “carriage” and the enclosures surrounding it are fabricated out of steel and ride on a steel track or rails.

-Commercial or industrial dumbwaiters function like those in residential settings, just bigger and designed to carry heavier materials.
+Commercial or industrial dumbwaiter lifts function like those in residential settings, just bigger and designed to carry heavier materials.
 On the smaller end, Custom Industrial Products entry-level material lift can transport small commercial goods that fit in a 3ft by 3ft carriage with a lifting capacity of 500 pounds.
 And, because of its ergonomic shelf, it’s very popular with breweries and restaurants.

 For those companies that need to move much heavier materials, Custom Industrial Products has a four-post (FP) material lift capable of lifting materials that can fit in a 30’x30′ carriage up to 30,000 pounds!

-Dumbwaiter Lifts Are Not Freight Elevators
+Dumbwaiter Elevators Are Not Freight Elevators

-Although dumbwaiter lifts are sometimes referred to as mini-freight elevators, It’s important not to confuse them with an actual freight elevator.
+Although these lifts are sometimes referred to as mini-freight elevators, It’s important not to confuse them with an actual freight elevator.
 While both are designed to move materials, a freight elevator relies on a shaft and a large motor housing (machine room), whereas a dumbwaiter relies on a hoist and wire rope lifting mechanism to move the carriage up and down via dumbwaiter shaft.

 It’s also important to know that the industrial (or commercial dumbwaiter) and freight elevators do have similarities: